goelrohan6/Ipl-Data-Visualization/README.md

 ## Major libraries/frameworks used

- - AngularJs: It has 2way data binding which comes in handy, a good component based robust app can be constucted with the use of directives and services.
+ - `AngularJs`: It has 2way data binding which comes in handy, a good component based robust app can be constucted with the use of directives and services.
- - BootStrap3: Minimal framwork to give a nice skeleton to the app and also make it mobile responsive.
+ - `BootStrap3`: Minimal framwork to give a nice skeleton to the app and also make it mobile responsive.
- - NVD3: AngularJS directive for NVD3 re-usable charting library (based on D3), used it because it is made around D3js which gives you a lot of power and also it was based on JSON API which made task's a bit easier.
+ - `NVD3`: AngularJS directive for NVD3 re-usable charting library (based on D3), used it because it is made around D3js which gives you a lot of power and also it was based on JSON API which made task's a bit easier.
- - ChartJs: It is lighweight library and was used to make some basic line, bar and polar graphs.
+ - `ChartJs`: It is lighweight library and was used to make some basic line, bar and polar graphs.
- - GulpJs: Used for automating repetitive tasks, the streaming build system
+ - `GulpJs`: Used for automating repetitive tasks, the streaming build system
- - upupJs: Load website offline
+ - `upupJs`: Load website offline
 ## Bonus Points

 ## Optimise load time